emmt/QuickHeaps.jl/README.md

 QuickHeaps.unsafe_shrink!(h)
 ```

-to have a fully functional custo binary heap type.
+to have a fully functional custom binary heap type.

 By default, `resize!(h)` does nothing (except returning its argument) for any
 instance `h` of a type that inherits from `AbstractBinaryHeap`; but this method